chrisant996/clink/docs/clink.md

 - Loading a Lua script executes it; so when Clink loads Lua scripts from the locations above, it executes the scripts.
 - Code not inside a function is executed immediately when the script is loaded.
-- Usually scripts will register functions to customise various behaviors:
+- Usually scripts will register functions to customize various behaviors:
   - Generate completion matches.
   - Apply color to input text.
-  - Customise the prompt.
+  - Customize the prompt.
   - Perform actions before or after the user gets to edit each input line.
   - Provide new custom commands that can be bound to keys via the [luafunc: key macro syntax](#luakeybindings).
 - Often scripts will also define some functions and variables for use by itself and/or other scripts.